grafana/scribe/README.md

 These problems lead to the development of this tool, **shipwright**.
 A **shipwright** is a person who builds boats.
 Since everything in the Kubernetes world, from Helm to Harbor follows a boat theme, I thought it appropriate to thematically follow.

+Though, the name is not particularly original, I think there are several build-adjacent tools out there that call themselves `shipwright`.

 The idea behind `shipwright` is that it is not an application, but a library.
 There is no server.
 Users should, instead of defining this amalgamation of `yaml/json/toml/whatever` and `bash`, define their build, package, and release processes programmatically.
 This opens up a whole world of possibilities, like:

 - Writing unit and integration tests for your build pipeline.
 - Reusing and sharing build, package, and deployment definitions.
 - Leveraging existing tooling to make it easier to develop and debug pipelines.
 - Improved visualization by allowing pipelines to define metrics and traces.
+- Improved validation by having steps define what they expect in order to run, and what they provide to other steps.

 ## Glossary